 Just bring your own double bedding or sleeping bags, towels and food and enjoy a very special corner of Snowdonia National Park…

-From May 2018 Idris pops-up in a wild corner of our lower tent camping fields until late September.
+From the early May Bank Holiday 2019 Idris pops-up in a wild corner of our lower tent camping fields until late September.
 In the wild location you camp in a secret, private area with your own camp fire, huge old oak trees and views up the valley.
 You will truly experience deep peace and tranquility here with birdsong your only soundtrack.

 There is a clean and airy eco-loo a few steps away.
 The showers are a few minutes walk across the meadow in our new shower trailer.
 For this reason we recommend glamping in Idris is suitable for adults and older children seeking an active, wild adventure.
 Dogs on leads are welcome too.
 For families with very young children or those who prefer to be closer to washing facilities and their car, we recommend Glamping in the Glade might suit you better.

 Guests booking wild glamping are given a lift from the car parking area with their kit to the pitch if they arrive between 2 and 4pm.
 Outside of these times wheelbarrows are provided to take your stuff across the meadows.
 PLEASE NOTE LAST CHECK IN FOR SUMMER GLAMPING IS 6.45PM due to the remote and wild location of Idris.
 We will not accept any arrivals for Idris after dusk – please plan accordingly or you will be asked to arrive the next morning.